Phenylmercury acetate

-Phenylmercuric acetate is an organomercury compound used as a preservative, disinfectant, and antitranspirant.
+Phenylmercuric acetate is an organomercury compound with the chemical formula CH3CO2HgC6H5.
+It was used as a preservative, disinfectant, and antitranspirant.

 Properties

 Phenylmercuric acetate forms colorless, lustrous crystals, and is soluble in ethanol, benzene, acetic acid, and sparingly in water.

 Applications

 Phenylmercuric acetate has been used as a preservative in eyedrops and paint, disinfectant, former fungicide in agriculture, and a potential fungicide in leather processing.
 It kills crabgrass, the seedlings of which are especially vulnerable, but leaves most lawn grasses intact.
-It exhibits anti-fungal activity against a broad range of ocular pathogenic fungi, with the greatest activity against Fusarium spp, and has been investigated as a potential treatment for keratomycosis.
+It exhibits anti-fungal activity against a broad range of ocular pathogenic fungi, with the greatest activity against Fusarium sporotrichioides, and has been investigated as a potential treatment for keratomycosis.

 Phenylmercuric acetate was used for disinfecting mucous membranes, but due to toxicological and ecotoxicological reasons, is no longer used.
-In the 1950s, phenylmercuric acetate was used as a catalyst in 3M Tartan brand polyurethane flexible floors, a common flooring used public buildings, especially in school gymnasiums, but due to concerns about mercury vapors, is not used.
+Phenylmercuric acetate was used as a catalyst during commercial 3M Tartan brand polyurethane flexible floor manufacture.
+That flooring became popular for public buildings, especially school gymnasia, in the 1950s through the 1970s; and traces of the catalyst remained detectable in Idaho public schools as late as 2006.